Causal Effect of Functional Treatment: Introduction

-Our interest is to estimate the average dose-response functional (ADRF) of a functional treatment variable.
-Functional data, usually collected repeatedly over a continuous domain, arise in many fields such as astronomy, economics and biomedical sciences.
-Such data are essentially of infinite dimension and thus fundamentally different from scalar variables; see \citet{Wang2016} for a review on functional data analysis.
-Our setting is substantially distinct from those of the observational longitudinal studies~\citep{Robins2000a,Robins2000,Moodie2012,Imai2015,Zhao2015,Kennedy2019}, where the treatment variable takes binary values at each time point and the outcome variable also depends on time.
-In contrast, the functional treatment variable considered here is real-valued over a continuous domain (not limited to time but can be space, frequency, etc.) and the outcome variable is a scalar that does not vary with respect to (w.r.t.) that continuous domain.
-Real data applications of our setting can be found in the literature on the scalar-on-function regression; see \citet{Morris2015} for a review.
-For example, we may be interested in the causal relationship between daily temperature and crop harvest \citep{Wong2019}, spectrometric data and fat content of certain types of food \citep{Ferraty2006}, daily air pollution and mortality rate \citep{Kong2016}, etc. Our work is motivated by an electroencephalography (EEG) dataset~\citep{Ciarleglio2022}, which was collected to investigate possible causation between the human neuronal activities and severity of the major depressive disorder.
-A random subsample of 20 frontal asymmetric curves measuring intensity of the human neuronal activities is shown in Figure~\ref{fg_sample}.
+Our interest is in estimating the average dose-response functional (ADRF) of a functional treatment variable.
+Functional data are collected repeatedly over a continuous domain, and are fundamentally different from scalar variables due to their infinite dimensionality \citep{Wang2016}.
+We focus on the causal relationship between a functional treatment variable and a scalar outcome variable in cross-sectional studies, where the treatment variable is real-valued over a continuous domain (e.g., space or frequency, rather than time) and the outcome variable does not vary with respect to that continuous domain.
+In particular, our work is motivated by an electroencephalography (EEG) dataset~\citep{Ciarleglio2022}, which was collected via a standard headcap with multiple scalp electrodes.
+The main purpose there is to assess the EEG data as a potential moderator of treatment effect in a clinical trial.
+Here, we investigate possible causation between the EEG data and the severity of major depressive disorder.
+A random subsample of 20 frontal asymmetric curves, measuring the difference between the intensities of the human neuronal activities from two electrodes (right and left) placed on the scalp, is shown in Figure~\ref{fg_sample}.
+For additional applications, see \citet{Morris2015}.
+As an illustration, we may be interested in the causal relationship between spectrometric data and fat content of certain types of food \citep{Ferraty2006} and the causal effect of body shape represented by the circumference over a given range on human visceral adipose tissue \citep{Zhang2021}.
+These problems are distinct from sequential decision problems in which multiple treatments are assigned longitudinally \citep{Robins2000a,Robins2000,Moodie2012,Zhao2015,Kennedy2019}.
+In addition, functional data have been used as one of the covariates in estimating optimal treatment regimes \citep{McKeague2014,Ciarleglio2015,Ciarleglio2016,Ciarleglio2018,Laber2018,Li2023,Park2023}.